Update cookies preferences

 nLength(Long) Fixed size in bytes of reserved space in the data block for the text string.

-The text string is not terminated by the NULL character, but if its current length is smaller than the defined fixed length then it is filled from the right by defined character nPad (usually NULL or space) up to the defined fixed length.
+The text string is not terminated by the NULL character, but if its current length is less than the defined fixed length then it is filled from the right by defined character nPad (usually NULL or space) up to the defined fixed length.

 nPad[optional] (Long) The value of the character that will be used for folling up the text string from the right to the defined fixed length.